Fleckism/SecurityPlus/SecurityPlus/17C Mitigation Controls.md

 You will need to update the contents of allow lists and block lists in response to incidents and as a result of ongoing threat hunting and monitoring.
 Threat hunting may also provoke a strategic change.
 For example, if you rely principally on **explicit denies**, but your systems are subject to numerous intrusions, you will have to consider adopting a "**least privileges**" model and using a deny-unless-listed approach.
 This sort of change has the potential to be highly disruptive however, so it must be preceded by a risk assessment and business impact analysis.

-Execution control can also be tricky to configure effectively, with many opportunities for threat actors to evade the controls.
+Execution control can also be tricky to configure effectively, with many opportunities for [[threat actor]]s to evade the controls.
 Detailed analysis of the attack might show the need for changes to the existing mechanism, or the use of a more robust system.

 ### Quarantine